-Level 1 Level 2 Level 3 Measurements based on Measurements based on inputs Measurements based on quoted prices (unadjusted) in other than quoted prices unobservable inputs for the active markets for identical included in Level 1 that are asset or liability. assets or liabilities that the entity observable for the asset or can access at the liability, either directly or measurement date. indirectly.
+Level 1 Level 2 Level 3

+Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or liability.

+at the measurement date. or indirectly.

 The fair value of assets and liabilities that are not traded in an active market is determined using one or more valuation techniques.
 These valuation techniques maximise, to the extent possible, the use of observable market data.
 If all significant inputs required to measure fair value are observable, the asset or liability is included in Level 2.
 If one or more significant inputs are not based on observable market data, the asset or liability is included in Level 3.